stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Memory Allocation

-Next we define the _allocator_ that is responsible for allocating memory of a given type:
+Next we introduce an _allocator_ which is responsible for allocating memory of a given type:

 ```java
 @FunctionalInterface